AutomationML/AutomationMLEditor/README.md

 # AutomationML Editor

+The latest [**Version 6.4.0**](https://github.com/AutomationML/AutomationMLEditor/releases/tag/v6.4.0), developed by the AutomationML Association, provides new functions for the first time that open up new possibilities for semantic modeling.
+In addition, a new license model allows a wider user community to use the editor as a full version without having to be a member.
+Further information can be found [here](https://www.automationml.org/about-automationml/aml-tools/automationml-editor/).

-## News
+## What’s new?

-[**Version 6.4.0.11**](https://github.com/AutomationML/AutomationMLEditor/releases/tag/v6.4.0) has been released.
-The editor offers many new functions that better support the development of AutomationML libraries.
-Some visual elements have also been refreshed, such as the editor logo, the display of document icons in windows explorer and the welcome screen.
-As soon as the release is available, you will be notified by the editor.
+With the innovative AutomationML ID concept, we now enable global access to semantic libraries, revolutionizing the world of automation.
+Through a state-of-the-art publication mechanism, AutomationML libraries can be systematically reviewed, published, and versioned.
+Additionally, online search functionalities make libraries and classes globally discoverable and accessible on servers worldwide.

+These new capabilities mark a significant milestone in the evolution of AutomationML.
+We are leveraging the foundation for semantic modeling of complex systems, contributing to standardization and digitalization of the exchange of engineering data in industry.

 -----------------------------------------------

-The AutomationML Editor release [Version 6.2.8](https://github.com/AutomationML/AutomationMLEditor/releases/tag/v6.2.8) is now available.
-With version 6.2, the AutomationML Editor offers more **support for the management and creation of AutomationML class libraries** according to [Conventions for the modelling of AutomationML libraries](https://www.automationml.org/wp-content/uploads/2023/11/Conventions-for-modelling-AutomationML-libraries-V1.0.0-external.pdf).
+The AutomationML Editor offers more **support for the management and creation of AutomationML class libraries** according to [Conventions for the modelling of AutomationML libraries](https://www.automationml.org/wp-content/uploads/2023/11/Conventions-for-modelling-AutomationML-libraries-V1.0.0-external.pdf).
 Compared to previous versions, the use of the class and attribute type libraries, offered by AutomationML, has been fundamentally improved and standardized.
 These libraries are only integrated into your own documents via external references, using fixed server URLs.

-The most important improvement in version 6.2 is the distribution of AutomationML libraries via a publicly accessible file server.
-The editor contains a preconfigured access to the **AutomationML NextCloud** as a file server.
-However, it is also possible to use a company-owned or privately used file server as long as it is accessible via the WebDAV/Https network protocol.
+The most important improvement is the distribution of AutomationML libraries via a publicly accessible **AML library space**.
+The editor contains a preconfigured access to the **AutomationML Library Releases**.
+However, it is also possible to configure a company-owned or privately used **AML library space** as long as it is accessible via the WebDAV/Https network protocol.
 All configured servers can also be used in parallel.

 You can find detailed instructions on how to use the new features in the wiki on the following topics:
 - [Using external Sources](https://github.com/AutomationML/AutomationMLEditor/wiki/UsingExternals)